Harry3602/Voice_assistant/README.md

 # Voice Assistant

-This is a simple voice assistant application that can recognize speech, respond with text-to-speech, and perform various tasks such as taking screenshots, performing Google searches, and managing tasks.
+This is a simple voice assistant application runs on console that can recognize speech, respond with text-to-speech, and perform various tasks such as taking screenshots, performing Google searches, and managing tasks.

 ## Features